kung-fu-tzu/leonov.github.io/pages/resume.md

 **HTML** from v3 to v5, from `<TR><TD><TABLE><TD BACKGROUND="i/bg_1_14.gif"><FONT COLOR=RED>` to `<li class="goods-list-item">` in 13 years.
 From MSIE 5 to Chrome.
 From `&copy;` to `©`.
 From GIF to 8-bit semi-transparent PNG.
 From JPEG to… JPEG ;)

 **Testing code**.
 Oh, I really love it!
 The reliable code, what can be better?
 The Extreme Programming Explained book inspired me to test as much as a project permits.
 Working on a complex projects without a comprehensive test suit is a pain for developer and for the project leader.
-I saw such a mess from both sides.
+I saw such mess from both sides.

 ## What I think I can do well

 **Ruby** is the second language of my last projects.
 First seen it in late 2006 and fell in love instantly.
-Switching from Perl to Ruby was a great period of time.
+Switching from Perl to Ruby I had great times.
 From time to time Ruby helped me with sending emails, building simple HTTP daemons, proceeding Google Analytics output, converting images, bake web pages, and many more.
 And Rails are beautiful because of Ruby, of cause.
 For a month in 2007 I'v tried to write Ruby-to-JavaScript compiler.
-For the last month now in 2013 I'v participated in Opal project.
-It's main goal is to bring Ruby to the browser too.
-These two attempts of writing a Ruby in JavaScript gave me a much deeper view of the two languages.
+For the last two months now in 2013 I'm participating in Opal project.
+It's main goal is to bring Ruby to the browser.
+These two attempts of porting Ruby to JavaScript gave me a much deeper view of both of the two languages.

 **Perl** gave me all I have today.
 It really made hard things possible.
 Way back in 1999 Perl began to teach me build big things revealing its power step by step, dose by dose.
 Perl can do anything, and so were me.
 I woke up and went to sleep with Programming Perl, Perl Cookbook, Perl DBI, and some smaller other books.
 Perl gave me my first well paid work in 2001.
 First seen in Hacker Magazine in 1999 and compiled last script in 2009 for me Perl was my best friend indeed.
 Thank you, Larry!